Effect of scaling of blade row sectors on the prediction of aerodynamic forcing in a highly-loaded transonic compressor stage

 2009 (English)In: PROCEEDINGS OF THE ASME TURBO EXPO 2009, VOL 6, PTS A AND B, 2009, 535-546 p.Conference paper (Refereed)

 An investigation of the sensitivity of a geometrical scaling technique on the blade forcing prediction and mode excitability has been performed.
-A stage of a transonic compressor is employed as a test object.
-A scaling ratio is defined, which indicates the amount of scaling from the original geometry.
-Different scaling ratios are selected and 3D Navier-Stokes unsteady calculations completed for each scaled configuration.
-A full-annulus calculation (nonscaled) is performed serving as reference.
+A stage of a transonic compressor is employed as test object.
+A scaling ratio is defined which indicates the amount of scaling from the original geometry.
+Different scaling ratios are selected and 3D Navier Stokes unsteady calculations completed for each scaled configuration.
+A full annulus calculation (non-scaled) is performed serving as reference.
 The quantity of interest is the generalized force, which gives a direct indication of the mode excitability.
-In order to capture both up- and downstream excitation effects, the mode excitability has been assessed on both rotor and stator blades.
-The results show that the first harmonic excitation can be predicted well for both up-and downstream excitations using moderate amounts of scaling.
+In order to capture both up- and downstream excitation effects the mode excitability has been assessed on both rotor and stator blades.
+The results show that first harmonic excitation can be predicted well for both up- and downstream excitation using moderate amount of scaling.
 On the other hand, the predictions of second harmonic quantities do show a higher sensitivity to scaling for the investigated test case.

 Place, publisher, year, edition, pages

 2009.
 535-546 p.

 aeromechanical design, unsteady forces, CFD, turbomachinery, blade row interaction, scaling, aerodynamic forcing, fluid structure interaction

 IdentifiersURN: urn:nbn:se:kth:diva-11958DOI: 10.1115/GT2009-59601ISI: 000277070700055ScopusID: 2-s2.0-77953225029ISBN: 978-0-7918-4887-6OAI: oai:DiVA.org:kth-11958DiVA: diva2:291109